israelias/orientdb-java-boilerplate/README.md

-# OrientDB with Java in 5 minutes
+#  Java Server Application with OrientDB
+> OrientDB is written completely in the Java language.
+This means that you can use its Java API's without needing to install any additional drivers or adapters.

 This is a concoction of [this tutorial](http://orientdb.com/docs/3.0.x/fiveminute/) and configs specifically for a Maven/IntelliJ environment.

 ## Install